carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `state` (_[carla.TrafficLightState](#carla.TrafficLightState)_)
 - <a name="carla.TrafficLight.get_state"></a>**<font color="#7fb800">get_state</font>**(<font color="#00a6ed">**self**</font>)
-Returns the current state of the traffic light.
+Returns the traffic light's current state.
     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>